Multisensory Math Hacks

-Multisensory Math is something we love here at ShillerLearning.
-Counting, learning numbers, learning shapes and all types of mathematics become more fun when partnered with fun activities for kids.
-Not only do kids learn math more effectively with a multisensory approach, they have more fun learning too.
+Multisensory math is something we love here at ShillerLearning.
+Counting, learning place value, exploring geometric shapes, and all types of mathematics become more fun when partnered with interactive activities.
+Not only do kids learn math more effectively with a multisensory approach, they enjoy learning and become lifelong learners.
 Multisensory learning engages with visual, tactile, kinesthetic, and auditory lessons.
 Here are some ways to incorporate multisensory math into your homeschool classroom:

-- Touch.
-Sandpaper numbers, tapping out numbers, and creating tactile points for numbers are all great ways to incorporate the sense of touch.
-It’s also fun to create manipulatives out of things that have interesting textures such as modeling dough, rice or quinoa, and putty.
+- Touch: Handling manipulatives (fun, colorful objects for learning), tapping out numbers, and creating tactile points for numbers are all great ways to incorporate the sense of touch.
+It’s also fun to create manipulatives out of things that have interesting textures such as modeling dough, quinoa, or putty.

-- Counters.
-Unit cubes, small pieces of food, blocks, beads, or any other small object can be used as counters.
-This is especially beneficial with younger children learning 1:1 correspondence, solving math problems and counting.
+- Counters: Unit cubes (included in Math Kit I and Math Kit II), small pieces of food, blocks, beads, or any other small object can be used as counters.
+This is especially beneficial with younger children learning 1:1 correspondence, solving math problems, and counting.
+We use the unit cubes as support for math facts in the Math Facts Boot Camp live classes.
+When learning place value, the unit cubes are paired with ten rods, hundred flats, and thousand cubes.
+As students advance in their math skills, unit cubes can be used in geometric modeling and creating numeric modeling plans.
 Never underestimate the benefit of a counter!

-- Music.
-Some children learn incredibly fast through song.
-Music like the ShillerLearning Songs Kits helps reinforce concepts through catchy songs kids will enjoy.
+- Music: Some children learn incredibly fast through song.
+Music like the 50 ShillerLearning math songs helps reinforce concepts through catchy songs kids will enjoy.
+(And music isn't just for math; there are over 50 language arts songs - including a song for EVERY letter of the alphabet and fun activities to go with them.)
 Learning to play and read music can also help children with math skills when they’re older!

-- Movement.
-Incorporating math into outdoor games, dancing to math music, and counting steps or objects while walking are all ways to get the body moving and grasp math concepts.
+- Movement: Incorporating math into outdoor games, using dice, dominos, or a ball to practice math facts, dancing to math music, and counting steps or objects while walking are all ways to get the body moving and grasp math concepts.
 Sometimes even just a simple movement break in between lessons helps reinforce a concept and improve focus.

 If you find yourself trying to present a concept to a child that they seem to be struggling to grasp, try approaching it from a different angle using one of these multisensory techniques.
-If you need help generating ideas or tips feel free to call or email us or ask in Larry’s Club on Facebook.
-We also post multisensory math ideas and tips on the ShillerMath Facebook page.
+If you need help generating ideas or tips feel free to call or email us or ask in the ShillerLearning Customers Facebook group.
+We also post multisensory math ideas and tips on the ShillerLearning Facebook page.

 See Inside Our Montessori-Based Kits